Research note · Updated 29 May 2026

 Human-like Russian content patterns: what our corpus actually shows

+Russian content patterns are a directional quality signal for ContentOS, not proof of who wrote a text.
 I ran a local audit over a Russian published-content corpus before using ContentOS to write more Russian distribution pieces.
 The useful result is not a magic recipe for “human text.”
-It is a more honest gate: 209 records were loaded, 110 were eligible for pattern mining, 103 looked like likely-human candidates under a local structural prior, and 7 were uncertain.1 But a learned v2 text-level cross-check over-flagged all 110 eligible records as likely AI, which means the corpus is useful for directional writing patterns, not yet for a definitive detector benchmark.2
+It is a more honest gate: 209 records were loaded, 110 were eligible for pattern mining, 103 looked like likely-human candidates under a local structural prior, and 7 were uncertain.1 But a learned v2 text-level cross-check over-flagged all 110 eligible records as likely AI, which means the corpus is useful for directional writing patterns, not yet for a definitive detector benchmark.2 A second fast-ensemble pass over 255 articles strengthened the operating evidence: 145 exact human-like, 102 uncertain, and 8 likely-AI-signal items, with the same caveat that this is a quality gate, not ground-truth authorship proof.5

 Corpus